-An outstanding, beautifully presented, semi-detached cottage, converted from a Grade II listed workhouse in a courtyard position in the centre of Bala.
+An outstanding, beautifully presented, semi-detached cottage, converted from a Grade II listed Old Workhouse in a courtyard position in the centre of Bala town.

 With a welcoming and comfortable sitting room with dining area and sofa bed, a well-equipped kitchen, a ground floor shower room and a galleried king-size double bedroom, this cottage is an excellent holiday home to return to after a busy day exploring this beautiful part of Wales.